 Word Note: The opposite of “men’s clothing” is “women’s clothing,” which is 婦人服.

 What/which city would you like to live?

-Another word meaning “which” is いずれ.
-It is the original form of ‘which’ that became どれ over time.
-It, though, remains as “which,” often in set phrases like いずれにしても, meaning “at any rate/in any case.”
+Another word meaning “which” is いずれ, which is the original form of どれ.
+It remains in set phrases like いずれにしても, meaning “at any rate/in any case.”
 You will also see it frequently used as an adverb meaning “sooner or later.”